top of page

 Nick is of local stock, brought up in Horningsham, the Longleat estate village, and educated at Sherborne.
 Having lived for many years near Cambridge, retirement has given him the opportunity to return home to the West Country, moving to Swallowcliffe in 2019.
 The Nadder Valley Arts Society gives Nick and his wife, Helen, huge pleasure and has brought them many friends.

-JOHN GRINSTEAD
+JOHN GRINSTEAD MBE

 Website and Social Media Administrator